Minority Language Students

 Schools with reception classes

-The municipality offers newly arrived minority language students a place at a school with reception classes for up to one year.
+The municipality offers newly arrived minority language students a place at a school with reception classes for up to two years.
 If you want the child to attend such a school, ask your local school to apply for a place on your behalf.
 Applications are processed by the Department for Education and Early Development.

 If the child has good enough Norwegian skills, we recommend that it starts at his or her local school.

-Trondheim has six schools with reception classes for newly arrived minority language students, four primary schools (Bispehaugen, Huseby, Ila, Kattem, Lade) and two secondary schools (Huseby and Rosenborg).
+Trondheim has seven schools with reception classes for newly arrived minority language students, four primary schools (Bispehaugen, Huseby, Ila, Kattem) and two secondary schools (Huseby and Rosenborg).

 Adapted education in Norwegian